jameshanlon/jameshanlon.github.io/content/python-processor.md

 Dynamic languages have become popular because they are easy to use when compared with their statically-compiled counterparts.
-There are many aspects of the langauges that [contribute to this][dynamic-languages], such as dynamic typing, high-level features, no requirement for a compilation step to produce an executable format, portability between platforms, powerful debugging due to runtime introspection, integration with editors and IDEs and
+There are many aspects of the languages that [contribute to this][dynamic-languages], such as dynamic typing, high-level features, no requirement for a compilation step to produce an executable format, portability between platforms, powerful debugging due to runtime introspection, integration with editors and IDEs and